nicbou/nicolasbouliane.com/frontend/content/blog/the-liberation-of-paris.md

 From the City Hall, Général de Gaulle addressed the Parisians sentences that would make history:

-> Paris!
+> "Paris!
 Paris outraged!
 Paris broken!
 Paris martyred!
 But Paris liberated!
-Liberated by itself, liberated by its people with the help of the French armies, with the support and the help of all France, of the France that fights, of the only France, of the real France, of the eternal France!
+Liberated by itself, liberated by its people with the help of the French armies, with the support and the help of all France, of the France that fights, of the only France, of the real France, of the eternal France!"

 At long last, Paris was free!
 It was only a matter of time before the Germans would be kicked out of France entirely.
 Soon enough, the war would end.